ppy/osu-wiki/news/2024/2024-02-14-project-loved-february-2024.md

 More info about Project Loved can be found on its [wiki page](/wiki/Community/Project_Loved) and [website](https://loved.sh/).
 Stop by the `#osu-loved` channel of the [osu!
 Discord server](https://discord.com/invite/ppy) if you have any questions, concerns, or are interested in helping out.

-Also on the topic of love and valentine...
+Also, on the topic of love and valentine...

 [![](/wiki/shared/news/2024-02-14-project-loved-february-2024/ghostlove.png)](https://osu.ppy.sh/beatmaps/packs/F3)